Welcome!

 Currently, the Grephon team, led by Lizzie Wolkovich is working on a review paper aiming to organize and harmonize our undersanding of the relationship between earlier and longer growing seasons and tree growth.

-MOST RECENT GROUP PUBLICATIONS
+HIGHLIGHTED GROUP PUBLICATIONS

 In Review